On Meaning: Chapters

 The podcast addresses issues on Israel's public agenda, including: Civil liberties, Jewish traditions in modern life, Jews and liberal conservatism, family, the welfare state, security, nationalism, Separation of religion and state, European migrant crisis, capitalism, governance, law and democracy, judicial activism, the Middle East and Islamic culture.

 Guests have included people such as Ben Shapiro, Victor Davis Hanson and Dennis Prager.

 Production

 On Meaning's team produces other successful podcasts such as: Hashimua (השימוע – The Hearing), Al Hamilhama (על המלחמה – About the War) and HaMatzbee Menatzeah (המצביא מנצח – The warlord wins).

 Host

 Adv.
-Dortel received his law degree from the Hebrew University of Jerusalem and interned at the Yehuda Raveh & Co. law firm.
+Dortal received his law degree from the Hebrew University of Jerusalem and interned at the Yehuda Raveh & Co. law firm.
 He is a social activist, lecturer/professor and civics teacher.
 Dortal is also a partner at the Tikvah Foundation and director of the Jerusalem-based Exodus Program.
 He currently teaches economics at the Shalom Hartman Institute.